MAGALA-RICHARD/apsimNGpy/doc/doc/source/api.rst

      • prepares and validates the input data (shared utility),
      • runs all metrics, not just one,
      • returns both the metric dictionary and the aligned dataset.
-     . sample size, which is a product of all rows that match the index between simulated and observed data

    Returns
    -------